LeithOscar/powershellTools-InOutComponents/README.md

 # How it works?

-Only have to indicate the path of componenets do you want to search.
+Just indicate the path of the components you want to search for.

+> open powerShell
+> fin your script
-exceute .\InOutComponents.ps1 -path ".....\components" in your powershell
+> write the next instruction  -> .\InOutComponents.ps1 -path ".....\components" in your powershell